top of page

 Here are seven common reasons for attrition:

-1. Conflict with Direct Supervisor
+1. Conflict with their Direct Supervisor

 In many cases, the crisis related to agent attrition can be traced back directly to a poor coaching culture: